 Pollution comes from a variety of sources

 There are several sources of air pollution in schools.
-According to the EPA, in newer schools, the trend toward tightly sealed buildings with a lack of natural ventilation is one factor.
+In newer schools, the trend toward tightly sealed buildings with a lack of natural ventilation is one factor.
 The use of synthetic building materials and furniture that off-gas chemicals, such as formaldehyde, is also a problem.
-Issues in older schools range from lead, asbestos and radon contamination, to mold caused by leaky roofs and dust from crumbling walls.
+Issues in older schools range from lead, asbestos and radon contamination, to mould caused by leaky roofs and dust from crumbling walls.
 In classrooms both old and new, a lack of funding has many schools turning off their HVAC systems or failing to properly maintain them.
 Meanwhile, outdoor pollutants such as vehicle exhaust, pesticides and factory emissions can make their way inside, making what is already a polluted environment even worse.
-In fact, EPA studies have shown that it is common for indoor pollution levels in classrooms to be two to five times higher than outside.
-In fact, the location of many schools close to major roads, rail yards and other pollutions sources, can make them account for a major part of a child’s air pollution exposure.
+In fact, studies have shown that it is common for indoor pollution levels in classrooms to be two to five times higher than outside.
+Also, the location of many schools close to major roads, rail yards and other pollutions sources, can make them account for a major part of a child’s air pollution exposure.

 Taking action to affect change